bugbiteme/demo-tform-provision-aks-cluster-azure-k8/README.md

 To connect to the webui, copy/past the `EXTERNAL-IP` into your web browser (give it a few seconds)

-Have fun increasing replicas of the services (via CLI or YAML)
+Have fun increasing replicas of the pods/services (via CLI or YAML)

 To clean up you k8 deployment